hashicorp/terraform-google-vault/modules/private-tls-cert/README.md

 We **strongly** recommend encrypting the private key file while it's in transit to the servers that will use it.
 Here are some of the ways you could do this:

-* Encrypt the certificate using [KMS](https://aws.amazon.com/kms/) and include the encrypted files in the AMI for your Vault servers.
-Give those servers an IAM role that lets them access the same KMS key and decrypt their certs just before booting.
+* Encrypt the certificate using [Google KMS](https://cloud.google.com/kms/) and include the encrypted files in the Google Image for your Vault servers.
+Give those servers appropriate permissions that lets them access the same KMS key and decrypt their certs just before booting.
-* Put your TLS cert in a secure S3 Bucket with encryption enabled.
-Give your Vault servers an IAM role that allows them to download the certs from the S3 bucket just before booting.
-* Manually upload the certificate to each EC2 Instance with `scp`.
+* Manually upload the certificate to each Compute Instance with `scp`.

 ### Distributing TLS certs to your clients